Robert Ainsworth Cheetham, Photographer of Woburn Sands

 Elizabeth Street, Servant, Single, 20, General Domestic Servant, Birmingham, Cheshire [?!]

 But where was his sister Helena now?
-She was living at “Dun Springs”, in Station Road, Woburn Sands, as a boarder with Harriett Platt, having obtained the position of Infants Mistress at the local Elementary School at Aspley Heath.
-We do not know when Robert’s interest in photography started, but by 1893, Robert had given up his clerkship in Yorkshire, and joined her here, where he became the town’s photographer.
+She was living at “Dun Springs”, in Station Road, Woburn Sands, as a boarder with Harriett Platt, having obtained the position of Infants Mistress at the local Elementary School at Aspley Heath in September 1890.
+We do not know when Robert’s interest in photography started, but by December 1891, Robert had given up his clerkship in Yorkshire, and joined her here, where he became the town’s photographer.
+This is confirmed by the image of a woodcut of St. Michael’s Church, which appears on the cover of the parish magazine, credited inside as “Woodcut prepared from a photograph by Robert Cheetham.”

 This small note appeared in the Bedfordshire Times & Independent of 2nd December 1893: